aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/svgsaveoptions/textoutputmode/_index.md

 ### Remarks

-Use this property to get or set the mode of how text inside a document should be rendered when saving in SVG format.The default value is UseTargetMachineFonts.
+Use this property to get or set the mode of how text inside a document should be rendered when saving in SVG format.

+The default value is UseTargetMachineFonts.

 ### Examples